Parameter inference of millilensed gravitational waves using neural spline flows: SOFTWARE AVAILABILITY

 \section{SOFTWARE AVAILABILITY}

 The code used for simulating GW and data processing techniques is used by {\tt Pycbc}.
 The code for lensing the simulated GW can be requested from the corresponding authors upon reasonable request.

 \acknowledgments This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
-This work was supported by the National SKA Program of China (Grants Nos.
-2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-12473001, 11975072, 11875102, and 11835009), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
+This work was supported by the National Natural Science Foundation of China (Grants Nos.
+12473001, 12575049, 12533001, 11975072, 11875102, 11835009, and 12503001), the National SKA Program of China (Grants Nos.
+2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
 Xiao Guo acknowledges the fellowship of China National Postdoctoral Program for Innovative Talents (Grant No. BX20230104).